-The maps on the next two pages show the locations of the selected potential development sites, along with the results of the land suitability analysis, specifically the version including zoning in the overall score.
+The map below shows the locations of the selected potential development sites, along with the results of the land suitability analysis, specifically the version including zoning in the overall score.
 Areas with highest suitability include the historic downtown and major road corridors such as Route 460, Route 11, and Roanoke Boulevard.
 The city's Urban Development Areas, particularly City Core and Village Core, also contributed to the higher scores.
 Flood zones along the Roanoke River and its tributaries were one factor in the lower scores in those areas.
 The maximum suitability score for the model including zoning is 159, and the average score is 111.